arachnist/xmpp-rs/xso/src/from_xml_doc.md

 | `iterator` | optional *ident* | The name to use for the generated iterator type. |
 | `exhaustive` | *flag* | If present, the enum considers itself authoritative for its namespace; unknown elements within the namespace are rejected instead of treated as mismatch. |

-All variants of an enum live within the same namespace and are distinguished exclusively by their XML name within that namespace.
+All variants of a name-switched enum live within the same namespace and are distinguished exclusively by their XML name within that namespace.
 The contents of the XML element (including attributes) is not inspected before selecting the variant when parsing XML.

 If *exhaustive* is set and an element is encountered which matches the namespace of the enum, but matches none of its variants, parsing will fail